celo-org/social-connect/README.md

 # SocialConnect

+*For Dev Setup see [CONTRIBUTING.MD](.github/CONTRIBUTING.md)*

 SocialConnect is an open source protocol that maps off-chain personal **identifiers** (such as phone numbers, twitter handles, etc.) to on-chain account **addresses**.
 This enables a convenient and interoperable user experience for use cases such as:

 - payments - send money directly to your friend's phone number!
 - social discovery - find someone's account based on their twitter!
 - any other identity applications!

 Here is a short demo of a payment from a [Kaala](https://kaala.app/) wallet user to a [Libera](https://medium.com/impactmarket/ready-to-unlock-your-potential-meet-libera-your-new-crypto-wallet-d1053f917b95) wallet user, with only a phone number: